dgraves4/streaming-03-rabbitmq/README.md

 1. Read v1_listen_for_messages.py (and the tutorial)
 1. Run the file.

-You'll need to fix an error in the program to get it to run.
-Once it runs successfully, will it terminate on its own?
-How do you know?
-As long as the process is running, we cannot use this terminal for other commands.
+Fixing any errors in the code, such as a typo in "localhost", will allow this version to run.
+Once it runs successfully, it will not terminate on its own, and requires the ctrl+c command in order to stop the listening process.
+As long as this process is running, we cannot use this terminal for other commands.

 ## Task 8.
 Open a New Terminal / Emit More Messages